 Samples of smallpox virus have been kept for research purposes.
-And advances in synthetic biology have made it possible to create smallpox from published amino acid sequences.
-This has led to concerns that smallpox could someday be used as a biological warfare agent.
+And scientific advances have made it possible to create smallpox in a lab.
+This has led to concerns that smallpox could someday be used as a bioweapon.

-Following the incubation period, a sudden onset of flu-like signs and symptoms occurs.
+After the incubation period, sudden flu-like symptoms occur.
 These include:

 - Severe fatigue

 - Severe back pain